yichunzhao/Event-Queue-Actor/README.md

 I want to demonstrate a structure

-+Concurrently posting event via an HTTP request
++ Concurrently posting event via an HTTP request
-+A blocking queue to decouple event and its handlers +Categorized event and event listeners.
++ A blocking queue to decouple event and its handlers
++ Categorized event and event listeners.
-+In each listener it may create more than one actor to response the event +asynchronous rest api.
++ In each listener it may create more than one actor to response the event
++ asynchronous rest api.